 Yes, free cancellation is available up to 24 hours before the tour.
 Just make sure to cancel in time to get a full refund.

-All in all, this tour offers a balanced, engaging way to experience some of Yucatán’s most beloved sights with knowledgeable guides, comfortable transport, and enough flexibility to enjoy each stop.
+All in all, this tour offers a balanced, engaging way to experience some of Yucatán’s most beloved sights with guides, comfortable transport, and enough flexibility to enjoy each stop.
 Whether it’s your first time or a return visit, it’s an efficient way to see a lot, without feeling rushed.